Brand development that increases sales velocity, guaranteed.

 An elegantly designed logo speaks highly of the product and the brand.
 When a design looks haphazard, the company image suffers, in much the same way that a person’s professional appearance can suffer from an overabundance of facial tattoos.

 We have all heard of designers whose best-known concepts were purely accidental.
 The Quiksilver tee shirt and hoodie logo was just such a design — two fonts crammed together in an ungraceful manner that turned out to be the most recognizable of all of the many Quiksilver brand logos.
-But even though this chap might have fallen onto a marketable design concept, cramming together design elements almost randomly rarely yields anything useable.
+But even though this chap might have fallen onto a marketable design concept, cramming together design elements almost randomly rarely yields anything usable.
 It’s like trying to achieve financial stability solely by playing Powerball.

 Logo design is a complex business.
 Yes, some brands accidentally stumble upon a fantastic logo.
 Still, the rest of the unskilled corporate world that attempts homemade logo design is in danger of coping with a “MegaFlicks” situation.
-This problems of the “MegaFlicks” logo were many; some customers were deeply insulted — others merely felt lied to.
+These problems of the “MegaFlicks” logo were many; some customers were deeply insulted, others merely felt lied to.
 They pretty much failed across the board.
 Why didn’t they hire someone who knows what he or she was doing in logo design?
 Who cares, since we all now get a good laugh about it.

 Data-Driven Brand Development

-Want a best-selling brand?
+Want a best-selling brand and a packaging that smashes at retail?
 SmashBrand is a brand development agency for FMCG and CPG companies.
 From brand strategy to packaging design testing, our Path To Performance™ process guarantees a retail performance lift.
 Book a time to discuss your project with our team.

 Subscribe to